stephenc/stephenc.github.io/content/post/2016-12-05-costs-java-utils-logging.md

 1. Bash people on the head so you can use a better logging framework
 2. Never use the LOGGER.info() style statements, too risky that somebody will be lazy and concatenate something in there
 3. In regular code: Don't worry about the array creation
-4. In proven hot-spot code where logging defaults to off: Wrap all logging statements with a guard of (LOGGER.isLoggable(Level.___)) { ... }.
+4. In proven hot-spot code where logging defaults to off: Wrap all logging statements with a guard of `(LOGGER.isLoggable(Level.___)) { ... }`.
 If you have multiple guards in the same method, extract the level check to a local variable.

 And please remember point #1